Our database will undergo scheduled maintenance for 1 hour starting 6.5 hours from now.

 Signs come in all shapes and sizes and many of them are made using some form of vector image original.

 While the specific production processes vary, one of them includes cutting the relevant colors from vinyl.

 Computer-controlled sewing machines can quickly stitch custom designs onto different kinds of clothing.
 This process typically requires vector input to work at all - the machine needs to be steered to stitch out the relevant shapes and that can't be done using only pixel based information.

 Graphic design is done in many ways with many tools, but the versatility and flexibility of vector images make them a very natural canvas to use when creating different forms of graphics such as logos or drawings.

-A lot of the smooth animations and creative art you see in animated content online is done using vector images inside Flash animations.
+A lot of the smooth animations and creative art you see in animated content online is done using vector images inside HTML5 or Adobe Flash animations.